bestwebsoft/gallery-wordpress-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.3.2 =
+Gallery Settings page is updated.
+The Ukrainian and Russian language files are updated.
+BWS plugins section is updated.

 = V4.3.1 =
 We added functionality for disable rewriting templates after plugin update.
 We added 'width' and 'height' attributes to the 'img' HTML tag.
 The French language file is updated.